Nazmul Huq

 Major Nazmul Huq (নাজমুল হক; 11 August 1938 — 27 September 1971) was the first sector commander of the 7th sector in the Bangladesh Liberation War.
 He is also called "The Lost Sector Commander" of Bangladesh Liberation War.

 Life

 Huq was born in Amirabad village under Lohagara Upazila in Chittagong District to Advocate Hafej Ahmed and Joynab Begum.
 He passed his matriculation from Peshowara school of Comilla and H.S.C from Jagannath College, Dhaka.
 He joined the Pakistan army when he was a second-year student of Ahsanullah Engineering University (BUET).
-He was commissioned in artillery core on October 14, 1962.
+He was commissioned with the 26th PMA Long Course in 43 Light Anti Aircraft Regiment on October 14, 1962.